PostHog/posthog.com/contents/apps/bigquery-export/docs.md

 ## How do I install the BigQuery export app for PostHog?

-1. Visit the "Apps" page in your instance of PostHog.
+1. Visit the 'Apps' page in your instance of PostHog.
 2. Search for 'BigQuery' and select the app, press Install.
 3. Follow the configuration steps:
    1. Upload your Google Cloud key `.json` file.
 (See below for permissions and how to retrieve this.)